MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization.md

 ![Diagram showing three customer-specific subscriptions, each containing a resource group with the complete set of resources for that customer.](media/resource-organization/isolation-subscription.png)

 They use a management group to simplify the management of their subscriptions.
-They include *Production* in the name of the management group to clearly distinguish any production tenants from non-production or test tenants, which would have different access control rules and policies applied.
+By including *Production* in the management group's name, they can clearly distinguish any production tenants from non-production or test tenants.
+Non-production tenants would have different Azure access control rules and policies applied.

 All of their subscriptions are associated with a single Azure Active Directory tenant.
 Using a single Azure AD tenant means that the Contoso team's identities, including users and service principals, can be used throughout their entire Azure estate.

 #### Separate subscriptions in separate Azure AD tenants

 It's also possible to manually create individual Azure Active Directory (Azure AD) tenants for each of your tenants, or to deploy your resources into subscriptions within your customers' Azure AD tenants.
-However, working with multiple Azure AD tenants introduces complexity and makes it more difficult to authenticate, to manage role assignments, to apply global policies, and perform many other management operations.
+However, working with multiple Azure AD tenants makes it more difficult to authenticate, to manage role assignments, to apply global policies, and perform many other management operations.

 > [!WARNING]
-> **We advise against creating multiple Azure Active Directory tenants for most multitenant solutions.** It introduces extra complexity and reduces your ability to scale and manage your resources.
+> **We advise against creating multiple Azure Active Directory tenants for most multitenant solutions.** Working across Azure AD tenants introduces extra complexity and reduces your ability to scale and manage your resources.
 Typically, this approach is only used by managed service providers (MSPs), who operate Azure environments on behalf of their customers.

 In situations where you need to manage Azure resources in subscriptions tied to multiple Azure AD tenants, consider using [Azure Lighthouse](/azure/lighthouse/overview) to help to manage across your Azure AD tenants.